Lamar Jackson Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Season Stats

-- He's added 767 rushing yards on 133 carries and two rushing touchdowns, averaging 47.9 yards per game.
+- He also has 767 rushing yards on 133 carries with two touchdowns, averaging 47.9 yards per game.

-- The Ravens have thrown the ball in 54.6% of their plays from scrimmage this year while staying on the ground 45.4% of the time.
-This offensive attack ranks 16th in the NFL in points scored.

 - Jackson accounts for 35.1% of his team's red zone plays, with 47 of his 382 pass attempts coming from inside the opponent's 20-yard line.